 Admission into a graduate program in psychology does not always require a bachelor’s in psychology, but an undergraduate degree is required, along with a statement of purpose, official transcripts and usually acceptable GRE or GMAT scores, which varies for each school.
 TOEFL scores may be required for international students.
 Check with the schools of your choice for more information.

 Accreditation is an important factor to consider when you are exploring psychology schools.
 There are two main types of accreditation: institutional and programmatic.
 Institutional accreditation means that the entire school is accredited by the organization granting that accreditation.
 Regional accreditation is a type of institutional accreditation that is a sign that schools have met widely-recognized standards of quality and performance, is a qualifier for certain types of federal funding (including student federal financial aid), and can also increase the likelihood that credits earned at one regionally accredited school will transfer to another.
-The six regional accrediting bodies in the US include:
+The six regional accrediting bodies in the US include the Higher Learning Commission (HLC), the Middle States Commission on Higher Education (MSCHE), the Northwest Commission on Colleges and Universities (NWCCU), the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), and the WASC Senior College and University Commission (WSCUC).

 In addition to these regional accrediting bodies, there are national programmatic accreditors that specialize in the accreditation of programs specific to psychology and counseling.
 These accreditations are program-specific, which means that the accreditation is awarded to a specific degree program within an institution.
-Major programmatic accreditors in the psychology field include:
+Major programmatic accreditors in the psychology field include the American Psychological Association (APA), the National Association of School Psychologists (NASP), the Council for Accreditation of Counseling & Related Educational Programs (CACREP), and the Psychological Clinical Science Accreditation System (PCSAS).

 Types of Psychology Programs